-A proper understanding of grant conditions and the federal spending power-not to mention the basic dual-sovereign structure of American constitutional government-does not permit such an arrangement.
-Whatever the status of federal conditions for other purposes, voluntarily accepted conditions cannot be considered "law" capable of preempting state law under the Supremacy Clause.
-Rather, federal grant recipients continue to be governed by the state police power, which informs whether citizens can qualify for federal grants under specified grant conditions.
-The proper question in this case is thus not whether Idaho's abortion regulation is preempted by federal law, but whether the Idaho law prevents hospitals from qualifying for federal Medicare grants.
+A proper understanding of grant conditions and the federal spending power not to mention the basic dual-sovereign structure of American constitutional government-does not permit such an arrangement.
+Whatever the status of federal conditions for other purposes, voluntarily accepted conditions cannot be considered "law" capable of preempting state law under the Supremacy Clause, especially where the federal government and private recipients negotiate terms without a State's involvement.
+Federal grant recipients remain bound by state law.

+The proper question in this case thus is not whether Idaho medical regulations are preempted by federal law, but whether Idaho's regulations prevent private hospitals from qualifying for federal Medicare grants.
 The answer to that question is "no" under EMTALA's express terms, but framing the question properly is critical for the constitutional balance.
 Construing EMTALA to excuse private hospitals and doctors from complying with state medical regulations would radically restructure the relationships among the federal government, States, and citizens.
 It would allow the federal government to displace state law by paying private parties, replacing lawmaking by elected state officials with a system of private barter.

-IV.
-The extent to which the United States has overstepped its role is underscored by its failure to satisfy the one of the most basic requirements for bringing suit-identifying a cause of action.
+The extent to which the United States has overstepped its role is underscored by its failure to satisfy the one of the most basic requirements for bringing suit-

+identifying a cause of action.
 No statute gives the federal government a cause of action to seek injunctive relief against States to prevent enforcement of state laws that allegedly disqualify hospitals from accepting federal funds.
 And equity cannot be used to evade EMTALA's comprehensive remedial scheme.
-This Court should reverse to forestall the United States's blatant attempt to undermine Dobbs's holding and displace valid state medical regulations.
+This Court should reject the federal government's attempt to displace valid state medical regulations.